 At age 21, college degree in hand, Leila set off to tour the country with a notebook and Kodak camera to document her taste in the architectural styles of family homes and the emerging Arts and Crafts movement.
 She eventually amassed a collection of 5,000 photographs of homes with design elements that interested her as an architect.

 Returning home, Leila joined the Atlanta firm of Benjamin R. Padgett and Son as a trainee.
-With this move, she joined the only other Georgia woman, Henrietta C. Dozier, in a field previously dominated by men.
-An apt student with great imagination and skill, at age 22 Leila was granted her first commission, a three-story building that became a YMCA gym at Georgia Military Academy (now Woodward Academy).
+With this move, she joined only one other Georgia woman, Henrietta C. Dozier, in a field previously dominated by men.
+An apt student with great imagination and skill, at age 22, Leila was granted her first commission, a three-story building that became a YMCA gym at Georgia Military Academy (now Woodward Academy).

 With an entrepreneurial spirit not common in young women of her era, Leila’s career flourished.
 Her earliest works were single-family homes and apartment buildings, mainly in Midtown Atlanta.
 These buildings, many of which were in the Craftsman style that is still popular today, projected her vision of family values, hearth and home.
 They are still prized by their owners and praised by architects and scholars today.
 She later moved into designing commercial buildings and a church (Gordon Street Baptist).